 “Welcome to […] a Linux distribution for […] distributing balls. […] [In] this desktop environment, dialog windows are used to guide balls to their target flags.
 Do you have the technical wits to master [it]?”

+In “Uballto”, you have to guide a soccer ball to a flag on a desktop screen to pass a level, but somehow the whole level appears to be empty.
+To change that, you just have to open up the minimized program windows and drag them around to create a temporary path!
 Each window type reveals a different sort of underground.
-Windows with the title ‘Base’ for example resemble the pure path, while ‘Block’ windows can contain some obstacles to reduce the tempo of the ball.
-‘Water’ windows on the other side will lead the ball on a road with water physics, so that it will float to the surface.
+For instance, Windows with the title “Base” a pure path, while “Block” windows can contain some obstacles to reduce the tempo of the ball.
+“Water” windows on the other side will lead the ball on a road with water physics, so that it will float to the surface.

-In the past few years, we already experienced some fantastic jam entries, that used the borders of application windows as a core game element (like Daniel Linssen’s fantastic Ludum Dare 35 entry “windowframe” or “Rude Bear Resolution”, made for Ludum Dare 42 by Alex Rose, João Dias & John Pennington).
-But thanks to the variety of element layers, “Uballto” offers a completely new approach to the mechanic.
-All in all, a very clever and fun physics game, that I highly recommend. >>PLAY
+In the past few years, we already experienced some fantastic jam submissions that used the borders of application windows as a core game element (like Daniel Linssen’s fantastic Ludum Dare 35 entry “windowframe” or “Rude Bear Resolution”, made for Ludum Dare 42 by Alex Rose, João Dias & John Pennington).
+But thanks to the variety of element layers, “Uballto” offers a completely new approach to this mechanic, making it a very clever and fun physics game that I highly recommend.
+[PLAY]